 - Use the information as confirmation of the right to reside, work or study in a given Member State.

 In the case of Spain, we are pioneers and leaders in the creation of mechanisms and solutions in this new identity model.
 A clear example is the application known as AlastriaID. (developed by the Spanish business consortium Alastria), in which Telefónica participates as a member.

-In January of this year, inspired by the AlstriaID model, the first global standard on decentralised digital identity in Blockchain was approved in Spain, following the publication of the Spanish standard PNE 71307-1 in the Official State Bulletin (Boletín Oficial del Estado).
+In January of last year, inspired by the AlstriaID model, the first global standard on decentralised digital identity in Blockchain was approved in Spain, following the publication of the Spanish standard PNE 71307-1 in the Official State Bulletin (Boletín Oficial del Estado).